How to Start a YouTube Channel for Beginners

 From a logical standpoint, I would argue that people watch my videos because of the lack of financial YouTube channels at the moment.

-As you know, financial stress is experienced by many Millennials as we attempt to pay student loans, buy houses, support our families etc.
+As you know, financial stress is experienced by many millennials as we attempt to pay student loans, buy houses, support our families etc.

-People watch my videos because of the lack of supply (personal finance videos) and the excess demand (millions of people looking to relieve financial stress).
+People watch my videos because of the lack of supply (personal finance videos) and excess demand (millions of people looking to relieve financial stress).